 This article is going to explain the divergence between OpenAPI and JSON Schema, which I’ve been calling the subset/superset/sideset problem.
-It’ll finish up explaining how we’re going to solve it, and ~I’ll write part 2 when it is solved~ part two explains the solution.
+It’ll finish up explaining how we’re going to solve it, and part two explains the solution.

 Update 2020-02-02: JSON Schema Draft 2019-09 has been published for a while, and after much deliberation we got the folks at OpenAPI to merge #1977 for v3.1.
 Latest estimate for v3.1.0-RC1 is end of February, so tooling vendors should get to work on upgrading support for JSON Schema 2019-09 and the other OpenAPI v3.1 changes.

-Whenever talking about API specifications it is impossible to avoid mentioning OpenAPI and JSON Schema.
+Whenever talking about API description formats it is impossible to avoid mentioning OpenAPI and JSON Schema.
 They’re the two main solutions for any sort of API that doesn’t have a type system forcibly jammed into it by default.

 Often you’ll need OpenAPI for one thing, and JSON Schema for another.
 OpenAPI has amazing API documentation tools, fancy SDK generators, and handles loads of API-specific functionality that JSON Schema doesn’t even go near.
 It also has a focus on keeping this static, for strictly typed languages, where properties should be 1 type and 1 type only.